nickyiliwang0000/h/design/design-for-developers.md

 ## 5. Buttons

 Buttons are considered as a major and essential UI element for all sites and applications.
 They are sometimes referred to as *CTA (call to action)*, which is meant to prompt user interaction.
-Therefore, they are usually styled to bring visual attention, usually with a secondary color or accent color.
+Therefore, they are usually styled to bring visual attention, usually with a secondary colour or accent colour.

 <img src="./assets/buttons.png" alt="variations of different button styles">